-The following window appears before the DAE Display panel.
+The window in Figure 14 on page 33 appears before the DAE Display panel (Figure 15 on page 34).
 The first time you invoke the DAE Display panel, the window shows SYS1.DAE as the data set name and no volume serial.
 Type the name of the DAE data set over this name, as shown in the example of the window.
 If you want to view a DAE data set from a system where it is not cataloged, fill in the volume serial (VOLSER).